 The problem resolution protocol is based on five foundational principles.
 These principles include:

-Issues or concerns, identified during the course of any ISSA contact with individuals, guardians, family members, community providers, or other advocates, will initially be addressed with the person responsible for oversight of daily program implementation (agency QSP, house lead, ISSA worker, etc.).
-The ISSA and the agency staff will develop an action plan, acceptable to both, for addressing the issues or concerns.
-(If there is a medical or safety need, then appropriate, prompt action is required of the ISSA.
+Issues or concerns, identified during the course of any ISC contact with individuals, guardians, family members, community providers, or other advocates, will initially be addressed with the person responsible for oversight of daily program implementation (agency QSP, house lead, ISC worker, etc.).
+The ISC and the agency staff will develop an action plan, acceptable to both, for addressing the issues or concerns.
+(If there is a medical or safety need, then appropriate, prompt action is required of the ISC.
 Likewise, problems that require reporting to OIG or some other regulatory body must first be handled per those requirements, and then, if appropriate, submitted to the dispute prevention/problem resolution process.
 If the identified issues or concerns are perceived to be significantly serious, then the ISSA will immediately utilize Step 2 or Step 3.)
 If no action plan is developed after 30 days, the issue shall be moved to Step 2.

 If seriousness warrants, the matter is not resolved per the action plan, or if the parties fail to create a mutually acceptable action plan, the ISSA and/or the agency staff will immediately contact his/her supervisor to inform the supervisor of the unresolved issue or concern.
 Additional efforts at resolving the issue or concern will be promptly undertaken using the following guidelines: